Aseedholm/Pumpkin-Brush/FinalProject/milestones/7/README.md

 	- This is especially important if you have added additional dependencies.
 	- Assume someone who has not taken this class (i.e. you on the first day) would have read, build, and run your software from scratch.
 - You should have at a minimum in your project
-	- [ ] A CMakeLists.txt which generates a makefile to create a:
+	- [ ] A CMakeLists.txt in a root directory
     	- [ ] This should generate a 'release' version of your software
   - [ ] Run your code with the latest version of cppcheck before commiting your code (could be a github action)
   - [ ] (Optional) Run your code with the latest version of clang-tidy  (could be a github action)